Ashley Young Profile

 |Born||Jul 09, 1985|

 With an impressive international career alongside plenty of trophies for his clubs, Ashley Young has had a fantastic playing career and is looking to continue that with a second stint at Aston Villa.

 Ashley Young is an English footballer who can play as a winger, full-back or wing-back.
 He returned to Aston Villa for a second spell after winning Serie A with Inter Milan.
-He has previously turned out for Watford, Aston Villa and Manchester United.
+He has previously turned out for Watford and Manchester United.
 Young has also earned 39 caps for the England national team.

 During his time at United, Young won the Premier League title in 2012/13, the FA Cup in 2015/16 and the League Cup and Europa League in 2016/17.
 He also featured in United's 3-2 2011 FA Community Shield victory over Manchester City.

 Manchester United signed Young from Aston Villa on June 23, 2011 for a reported fee of approximately £17million.
 His debut for the Red Devils came in a 3-2 FA Community Shield win over Manchester City and he played the full 90 minutes, picking up an assist.

 The 2011/12 Premier League season ended in disappointment as City beat United to the title in the final seconds of the season.
 Nevertheless, it was a productive campaign for Young as he scored eight goals in 33 appearances in all competitions.
 Young put in a particularly impressive shift in United's 8-2 win over Arsenal.

 Young made 19 Premier League appearances the following season as United won back the Premier League title, with striker Robin van Persie proving the key signing which tipped the balance in Manchester back in United's favour.

 Ferguson left after the 2012/13 season, but Young stayed on at United for years to come.
 Having initially signed for the Red Devils as a winger, he became a full-back in the later stages of his United career.